 Over more than the past century, varying market crashes and asset class bear markets have occurred in both western and eastern nation states in both either local or even international market economies.
 Recently the world has undergone an extended period of time where interest rates have been virtually zero and even negative (an unprecedented sign of rampant currency debasement).

-When mathematically back-tested from 1968 to 2016, gold could have played a much larger role in wealth preservation than most financial commentators or advisers have been, nor are even willing to suggest today.
+When mathematically back-tested from the years 1968 to 2016, gold allocations could have played a much larger role in wealth preservation than most financial commentators or advisers have been, nor are even willing to suggest today.

 The growth of online bullion dealers both buying and selling gold coins and gold bullion bars has increased, much in part due to the growth in internet commerce and as well as a general investor awakening from the 2008 financial crisis.

 It is now quite common for investors to buy gold coins or gold bullion bars through online bullion dealers and take direct discreet delivery to door as well within insured professional non-bank bullion depository accounts.

 Directly owning physical gold bullion can offer investors:

 - Protection from both inflationary and deflationary threats